Savoiardi are a light, airy cookie that is wonderful with an espresso or cappuccino.

 - Use clean hands.
 Crack the egg into the palm of your hand and allow the white to slip between your fingers into the bowl.

 This recipe contains no baking powder.
-All the lightness comes from the air which is beaten into the egg whites and sugar.
-It is important that the air is kept in the batter when adding the dry ingredients.
+All the lightness comes from the air which is beaten into the egg whites and sugar. Â Take care when incorporating the dry ingredients.
+Use a gentle folding and mixing action so that the air is retained in the batter.

 Here are the most important points.